THE GORGON (1964)

 The film begins with experimental rocket ship Quatermass 1 crash landing at Oakley Green.
-This opening - where the phallus-like rocket ship plunges into the ground breaking the monotony of two coy lovers - is a fitting allegory for the arrival of Hammer horror.
+This opening - where the phallus-like craft plunges into the ground breaking the monotony of two coy lovers - is a fitting allegory for the arrival of Hammer horror.
 In this instant, the domesticity of the British feature film makes way for a new order of directness.
-Professor Bernard Quatermass (Brian Donlevy) - the British rocket group scientist responsible for launching the craft without official sanction - discovers that two of the three crew members have disappeared.
-The sole survivor - Victor Carroon (Richard Wordsworth) - is suffering from alarmingly low blood pressure, pulse and heart rate.
+Professor Bernard Quatermass (Brian Donlevy) - the British rocket group scientist responsible for launching the ship without official sanction - discovers that two of the three crew members have disappeared.
+The sole survivor - Victor Carroon (Richard Wordsworth) - is suffering from low blood pressure, pulse and heart rate.
 As Carroon's condition worsens, the astronaut plunges his fist into a cactus, starting a consumption by an alien organism which mimics the plant form.
-Quatermass tracks the mutated creature to Westminster Abbey, and before its spores can spread, is electrocuted.
+Quatermass tracks the creature to Westminster Abbey, and before its spores can spread, is electrocuted.

 Richard Wordsworth's alien-infected Carroon in THE QUATERMASS XPERIMENT is an unwilling martyr to Professor Quatermass' abrasive scientific crusade.
 The actor would later bring similar sympathetic tendencies to the role of the feral beggar in THE CURSE OF THE WEREWOLF.

 In keeping with a long-established pattern, a Hollywood star was contracted for the benefit of stateside distribution.
-Fading heavy (and alcoholic) Donlevy was selected much to Kneale's horror (Donlevy's alcoholism reducing the actor to read off cue cards) and in 1995 the writer was still vociferous of the actor's portrayal of the scientist: "I may have picked Quatermass' surname out of a phone book but his first name was carefully chosen: Bernard, after Bernard Lovell, the creator of Jodrell Bank.
+Fading heavy Donlevy was selected much to Kneale's horror (Donlevy's alcoholism reducing the actor to read off cue cards) and in 1995 the writer was still vociferous of the actor's portrayal: "I may have picked Quatermass' surname out of a phone book but his first name was carefully chosen: Bernard, after Bernard Lovell, the creator of Jodrell Bank.
 Pioneer, ultimate questing man.
 Donlevy played him as a mechanic, a creature with a completely closed mind.
 He could make nothing of any imaginative lines, and simply barked and bawled his way through the plot.
 A bully whose emotional range ran from annoyance to fury."
-Donlevy's Quatermass is indeed pointed and bullish, refusing to waste time even when considering Carroon's increasingly catatonic suffering ("There's no room for personal feelings in science ... some of us have a mission").
+Donlevy's Quatermass is indeed pointed and bullish, refusing to waste time even when considering Carroon's increasingly catatonic suffering ("there's no room for personal feelings in science ... some of us have a mission").

 The girl who befriends Carroon in THE QUATERMASS XPERIMENT is played by Jane Asher, who seventeen years later would star in Nigel Kneale's THE STONE TAPE.